DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 Google's [re:Work](https://rework.withgoogle.com/guides/understanding-team-effectiveness/steps/foster-psychological-safety/)

+Note:
+- This is the biggest predictor of an engineering team’s success at Google.

 ### Korean Air Flight 801<br />(Airplane Crash)

 ![Korean Air Flight 801 crash in Guam from https://en.wikipedia.org/wiki/Korean_Air_Flight_801](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b9/Korean_Airlines_flight_801_crash_site.jpg/640px-Korean_Airlines_flight_801_crash_site.jpg)

 Note:
+- Tragedy caused by an error on the part of the captain.
+The black-box recording showed that the flight crew were aware of his mistake but were too afraid or deferential to challenge him or take over control.

 - Tragedy; 6 August 1997; 229 deaths; As always, there are many factors, including fatigue, training, outdated maps, and more.
 - The flight crew suggested to the captain that he was making a mistake with his approach.
 They did not directly warn him.
 - The first officer and flight engineer were required to challenge the captain if concerned, but did not, even though they were concerned.